jarecoo/practice/notes.md

     - “You can search throughout the entire universe for someone who is more deserving of your love and affection than you are yourself, and that person is not to be found anywhere.
 You yourself, as much as anybody in the entire universe deserve your love and affection.” - Buddha
     - “Settling into your true, weird, authentic self isn’t easy, but it’s the most satisfying way to have everything” The Happiness Equation, p 243
     - Self awareness leads to self-discovery.
 Self-discovery leads to self-familiarity, which leads to self-satisfaction, self-love, and self-care.
+    - “’Philosophy calls for simple living, but not for penance — it’s quite possible to be simple without being crude’ -Seneca, Moral Letters, 5.5 Marcus’ meditations are filled with self-criticism and so are the writings of other Stoics.
+It’s important to remember, however that that’s as far as it goes.
+There was no self-flagellation, no paying penance, no self-esteem issues from guilt or self-loathing…their self-criticism is constructive….Hold yourself to a higher standard, but not an impossible one.
+And forgive yourself if and when you slip up” TDS p.194
     - Find a place of calm and strength inside yourself.
 Learn to love and have compassion for yourself like a very accepting, supportive parent would love you.
 Love yourself like Fred Rogers would love you.
 “When you’re capable of loving, accepting, and forgiving yourself no matter what, you’ll have the emotional energy to love, accept, and forgive others.
 When your cup is full of love to yourself, you could give more to others.” (https://www.reddit.com/r/howtonotgiveafuck/comments/8api2x/fear_of_not_being_good_enough_episode_2_constant/?st=JFSBV4P2&sh=fc412057)
     - “As we build up the exercise, so we’ll shift our attention away from ourselves, and more towards others.
 But the starting place is with ourselves.
 If we don’t have a sense of calm, a sense of kindness, or forgiveness toward ourself, then it’s going to be really difficult to have that towards others.
 So the two things aren’t really so different, it’s like they’re two sides of the same coin.
 If we develop one, at the same time we’re developing the other.” - Headspace, Relationships, Session 3
     - “Self-care is not selfish.
 You cannot serve from an empty vessel.” - Eleanor Brownn
     - “Be you and be cool with it…There is nothing more satisfying than being loved for who you are and nothing more painful than being loved for who you’re not, but pretending to be.”
 The Happiness Equation, p.238
+    - “Confidence is a funny thing.
+People sometimes assume it’s about repeating a story in the mind, over and over again.
+One that makes us look or feel really good.
+But the problem is, when we have an artificial confidence like this, it’s always tinged with fear.
+What happens if it lets us down?
+What happens if we lose the storyline?
+What happens if doubt creeps in?
+But there’s a kind of confidence, you could call it quiet confidence, that’s almost the opposite.
+It means letting go of all that stuff.
+Putting down the storylines.
+And when we let go of it, we experience something else.
+We experience vulnerability, uncertainty, and openness.
+But within that, somewhere we discover quiet confidence.
+Perhaps it’s just a byproduct to being willing to exist without those comforting stories.
+But the incredible thing is, because it’s not separate from ourselves, we can’t lose it. it’s indestructible, and that’s the beauty of it.
+To rest with that sense of vulnerability, not necessarily knowing, but at the same time, being confident in not knowing.
+That’s quiet confidence.” - Headspace animation, Confidence
     - “Confidence isn’t ‘They will like me.’
 Confidence is ‘I’ll be fine if they don’t.’”
     - “I can’t afford to hate people.
 I don’t have that kind of time.“ -Bob Ross (Applicable first to yourself)
     - “Darkness cannot drive out darkness; only light can do that.
 Hate cannot drive out hate; only love can do that.” - MLK